yarml/HeliumOS/README.md

 * ## ext/ (Build system generated)
   * `src/` contains source code for gcc, binutils, bootboot and mkbootimg.
-  * `build` conatins configured build folder for gcc and binutils.
+  * `build` conatins configured build folders for gcc and binutils.

 * ## build/ (Build system generated)
   * `*` temporary files used by the build system.